-Knots: A Forced Marriage Story is a feature-length documentary film that examines the truth about forced marriage in the U.S. through the complicated experiences of those who have survived it.
+Knots: A Forced Marriage Story is a crucial award-winning documentary film, that examines the truth about forced marriage in the U.S. through the complicated experiences of those who have survived it.

 Forced marriage in the United States has gone under-reported and unnoticed for decades.
 When we think of girls and young women being forced into marriage, we rarely think about it in the context of our communities, our neighbors, our backyards.